emilyoriel/LoveCalculator/README.md

 # LoveCalculator-
-A silly love calculator that conveniently takes any potential partner's name but gives good odds only with name :)
+A silly love calculator that conveniently takes any potential partner's name but gives (very)good odds only when calculating against my name :)